-Drowning is one of the most prevalent modalities of non-natural death.
-According to the WHO, an estimated 360,000 annual deaths occur due to drowning.
+Drowning is one of the most prevalent causes of non-natural death.
+According to the World Health Organisation (WHO), an estimated 360,000 annual deaths occur due to drowning.

 Drowning describes the process of submersion of at least the face in a liquid medium, followed by respiratory impairment and aspiration of fluids into the respiratory tract.
 Drowning is, therefore, a form of asphyxia.
 While aspiration of fluid into the lungs, known as "wet drowning", is most common, "dry drowning" without fluid aspiration occurs in about 10-15% of cases.

 Drowning presents with a number of typical but not highly specific findings 2:

 - frothy foam in the nasal cavity and pharynx